Federal Pell Grant

 How much can I get?

-The maximum Pell Grant award for the 2013-14 award year (July 1, 2013 to June 30, 2014) is $5645.
-The amount you receive will depend not only on your financial need, but also on your costs to attend school, your status as a full-time or part-time student, and your plans to attend school for a full academic year or less.
-Note: The maximum award amount is given for any Pell Grant eligible student whose parent or guardian died as a result of military service in Iraq or Afghanistan after Sept.11, 2001 and was less than 24 years old when the parent or guardian died, or was enrolled at an institution of higher education at the time of the parent or guardian’s death.
+For the 2022-23 award year (July 1, 2022 to June 30, 2023) you may receive up to 150% of the $6,895 maximum Federal Pell Grant award.
+The amount you receive will depend not only on your financial need, but also on your costs to attend school, your status as a full-time or part-time student, your periods of attendance in the award year, and you can receive the Federal Pell Grant for no more than 12 semesters.
+Note: Pell Grant eligible students whose parent or guardian died as a result of military service in Iraq or Afghanistan after Sept.11, 2001 or died in the line of duty while performing as a Public Safety Officer and was less than 24 years old when the parent or guardian died, or was enrolled at an institution of higher education at the time of the parent or guardian’s death, may be eligible for the maximum Pell Grant award and increased amounts of other federal student aid.

 Iraq and Afghanistan Service Grant (IASG)